robbiezhang/aci-connector-k8s/examples/persistent-store/azurefile/README.azurefile.md

 ## Sample run
 Here is the sample output from a container created using the files from the samples.
 We can run:
 ```
-az container logs --name <container name> --resource-name <resource name>
+az container logs --name <container name> --resource-group <resource name>
 ```

 get the logs from the console.
+Here is part of the the logs from the container

 ```
+Every 2s: ls /mnt/aci

+test1
+test2

 ```